EsimpleStudios/Unity3D-Anaglyph-izer/README.txt

 KNOWN ISSUES

-The red/green and red/blue shaders are not fully implemented.
-However they improved a lot from 1.0 release.
+The red/green and red/cyan shaders are not fully implemented.
+However they improved a lot from 1.0 release with the release of the balanced version.
+We still could use a hand balancing them to improve the package even further.

 Inspector variables to change script parameters: